nus-cs2113-AY2122S1/tp/docs/UserGuide.md

       * `/m` adds member-related information.
         * use `/n` to input _name_ of your member.
         * use `/s` to input _student number_ of your member.
+          * Please note that the student number of each entry must be _unique_.
+Different member entries with the same student number is not allowed.
         * use `/g` to input _gender_ of your member.
 Either _M_ for male and _F_ for female.
         * use `/p` to input _phone number_ of your member.
       * `/t` adds training-related information.
         * use `/n` to input _name_ of the training entry.
+          * Please note that the training name of each entry must be _unique_.
+Different training entries with the same training name is not allowed.
         * use `/a` to input _timing_ of the training entry.
+          * CCA Manager stores timing as a _String_ to allow for relative timing (E.g. _next monday_, _after next CCA meeting_, etc.)
         * use `/v` to input _venue_ of the training entry.
       * `/att` adds attendance-related information.
         * use `/m` to input _name_ of your member.